KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 The `@extend` feature has to be the one which made Sass so popular compared to other CSS preprocessors including Less.
 Basically, you can make a selector inherits styles from another selector.
 It comes with abstract classes (also called placeholders), classes prefixed by a `%` symbol instead of a dot, that are not compiled in the final stylesheet, thus that cannot be used in the markup.
 Their use is exclusive to the stylesheet.

-As a very simple example, let's make a placeholder of the [clearfix method by Nicolas Gallagher](http://nicolasgallagher.com/micro-clearfix-hack/).
+As a very simple example, let’s make a placeholder of the [clearfix method by Nicolas Gallagher](http://nicolasgallagher.com/micro-clearfix-hack/).

 ```scss
 %clearfix:after {